isaact/vue-infinity/README.md

 - Paginated data access
 - Configurable total items and items per page
-- Caching with automatic unloading of older pages
+- Caching with automatic unloading of older pages based on least-recently-used basis
 - Item access by index
 - Supports cancellation of in-flight network requests using AbortController